-Foreign retail funds may also be marketed in Portugal.
+Foreign retail funds can also be marketed in Portugal.
 In relation to marketing authorisation, different rules apply depending on whether the foreign fund is:

-- · Non-UCITS compliant.
+- · UCITS compliant.

-- UCITS compliant.
+- Non-UCITS compliant.

-- From an EU member state that has implemented and is compliant with Directive 2011/61/EU on alternative investment fund managers (AIFM Directive).
+- From an EU member state that has implemented and is compliant with the AIFM Directive.